mbert/kubeadm2ha/README.md

-# kubeadm2ha - Workarounds for the time before kubeadm HA becomes available
+# kubeadm2ha - Automatic setup of HA clusters using kubeadm

 A set of scripts and documentation for adding redundancy (etcd cluster, multiple masters) to a cluster set up with kubeadm 1.8.
 This code is intended to demonstrate and simplify creation of redundant-master setups while still using kubeadm which is still lacking this functionality.
 See [kubernetes/kubeadm/issues/546](https://github.com/kubernetes/kubeadm/issues/546) for discussion on this.